JOSEPH CHAMBERLAIN

 about

-Joseph Chamberlain was an Artist, Motivational Speaker, Activist and Recovery Coach promoting sobriety and well-being in the Native community.
+Joseph Chamberlain was an Artist, Activist, Motivational Speaker and a Recovery Coach promoting sobriety and well-being in the Native community.
 He was a member of the Yankton Sioux Tribe of South Dakota, born to parents Earl Fredrick and Myrtle Saint Pierre of Greenwood, South Dakota.

-Joe was a multi-talented self- taught artist who's work tells the stories of his childhood, his people and his world.
-He worked in the mediums of pen, ink, watercolor and acrylic to create drawings, murals, art work for clothing, books, album covers, commissioned art for Tribes, companies, patrons and private collectors.
+Joe was a multi-talented, self- taught artist whose work tells the stories of his childhood, his people and his world.
+He worked in the mediums of pen, ink, watercolor and acrylic to create drawings, murals, art work for clothing, books, album covers, commissioned art for Tribes, Companies and Patrons.

-For the past 16 years, Joe’s proudest accomplishment was being “Big Poppa” to his grandson LJ, whom he raised as a single parent/grandparent since birth.
+For the past 16 years, Joe’s proudest accomplishment was being “Big Poppa” to his grandson LJ, whom he raised as a single-parent, since birth.

 Thank you for visiting this site and thank you for your support!